black-tul1p/Wordler/README.md

 ## How does it work? 🤔

-This implementation is pretty intuitive, no fancy graph or path-finding algorithms were required to determine the most likely word, thanks to **dynamic programming** (through the use of a cached wordlist).
+This implementation is pretty intuitive, no fancy graph or greedy algorithms were required to determine the most likely word, thanks to **dynamic programming** (through the use of a cached wordlist).

 The code begins by suggesting a word containing the _most mathematically likely_ word with completely unique (non-repeating) characters, `RAISE`, to greatly narrow the list of possibilities **from thousands of words to tens of words!** .
 In the second iteration, the code creates a list of words from the original (unaltered) wordlist using the following rules:
 > The word contains none of the characters in the first guess